yuzzy5828/compatibility-analysis/README.md

 # compatibility analysis
-This repository was made for the class of UTokyo.
-You can successfully implement this project by following the explanation below.
+This repository was created for the UTokyo class.
+You can successfully complete this project by following the instructions below.

 ## how to build container
 ```